seri037/llcppg/llpkgstore.md

 }
 ```

-- `c`: the original C library version number.
+- `c`: the original C library version.
-- `go`: the converted version numbers.
+- `go`: the converted version.

-The relationship between the original C library version number and the mapping version numbers is one-to-many, mainly due to the need to regenerate the llcppg updates.
+We have to consider about the module regenerating due to [toolchain](#llpkgcfg-structure) upgrading, hence, the relationship between the original C library version and the mapping version is one-to-many.

 `llgo get` is expected to select the latest version from the `go` field.